algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

 Under Semantic Versioning you can choose which kind of release your change should fall under: Major, Minor, or Revision.

 If you are satisfied with your algorithm and settings, go ahead and hit publish.
 Congratulations, you’re an algorithm developer!

+For more information about publishing your algorithm: <a href="{{ site.baseurl }}/algorithm-development/your-first-algo/">creating and publishing your algorithm</a>

 ## Conclusion and Resources